QueNerguy/WikiQuedia/content/I Notes/Dynamics I/Kinematics/Rigid Body Motion.md

 ---
-title: "Modeling Rigid Body Motion"
+title: Rigid Body Motion
 draft: false
 ---
 tags: [[dynamics]], [[kinematics]], [[rigid body]], [[vector math]]     <br>07-09-2025

 ---
 # Modeling Rigid Body Motion
 Calculations following the equations outlined below, as well as their derivations rely heavily on [calculus I](!%20Calculus%20I%20Learning%20Overview) and make heavy use of [first order differential equations](First%20Order%20Ordinary%20Differential%20Equations.md).
-This note can be seen as a continuation on the note _[[Modeling Particle Motion]]_.
+This note can be seen as a continuation on the note _[[Particle Motion]]_.
 ## Rigid Body Motion
-- **For <u>linear translations</u> see [[Modeling Particle Motion]]**
+- **For <u>linear translations</u> see [[Particle Motion]]**

-Rigid body motion is an expansion on the fundamentals of [particle motion](Modeling%20Particle%20Motion.md).
+Rigid body motion is an expansion on the fundamentals of [particle motion](Particle%20Motion.md).
 Because there are multiple particles in a body however, we may see parts of the body translate at a different rate.
 If the bottom of the body moves slower than the top, or even in the opposite direction we perceive the rigid body as rotating.
 We thus see an [angular velocity](Angular%20Velocity) and an [angular acceleration](Angular%20Acceleration).
 It is important to note that I will be using $\vec{\textbf{r}}$ instead of $\vec{\textbf{s}}$  to denote distances.
 This is because $\bf{\vec{s}}$ is supposed to denote a *displacement*, and is therefore suited well to particle motion, while $\bf\vec{r}$ denotes any *distance*, but in particular a radii, making it more intuitive for use with rotations, the differentiating factor between rigid bodies and particles.<br>Rigid bodies are assumed to be **non-flexible**.
 ### Angular Velocity
 For an object that is rotating at an angle $\theta$ we can construct the [angular velocity](Angular%20Velocity) much in the same way that we did for translation of *particles*.
 $$